marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 This migration assumes that you already have a Rails enum backed by a string.
 It creates Postgres `ENUM` type for your Posts and then changes the type of the column in posts to newly defined enum.
-As long as your current string values are consisent and contain only defined values, the conversion will be straghtforward.
+As long as your current string values are consistent and contain only defined values, the conversion will be straightforward.
 Otherwise Postgres will fail to perform the change throwing an error and you will have to remove/fix any invalid entries.